-Festive events such the village Festa , Carnival, Christmas and Easter also contributed heavily to the my artisitic curiosity.
+Festive events such the village festa , Carnival, Christmas and Easter also contributed heavily to the my artistic curiosity.

-Second in line was time spent in church as an altarboy assisting at Mass, Funerals and Baptisms.
-Since most churches on the island had paintings everywhere, on the ceiling and on the walls, I had plenty of time to alleviate the boredom by staring at the biblical stories and lives of saints colourfully displayed all around me.
+Second in line was time spent in church as an altar boy assisting at Mass, Funerals and Baptisms.
+Since most churches on the island had paintings everywhere, on the ceiling and on the walls, I had plenty of time to alleviate the boredom by staring at the biblical stories and lives of saints colorfully displayed all around me.
 However my interest in following a career in the arts did not happen until much later.
-In my early boyhood years, I lived for soccer, the sea, jumping from high places, school and academics; I attended the Lyceum Secondary School in Hamrun when I turned twelve and at age fourteen the family upped and moved to Toronto.
+In my early boyhood years, I lived for soccer, the sea, jumping from high places, and academics; I attended the Lyceum Secondary School in Malta when I turned twelve and at age fourteen the family upped and moved to Toronto.